-- Replace the battery or the charger immediately if the battery case or charger cord is damaged. - Verify that the switch is in the OFF position before inserting or removing the battery. - Verify that the battery is removed and the switch is in the OFF position before inspecting, adjusting, or performing maintenance on any part of the chain saw. - Read, understand, and follow the instructions contained in the charger manual.
+- Replace the battery or the charger immediately if the battery case or charger cord is damaged. - Verify that the battery is removed before inspecting, adjusting, or performing maintenance on any part of the chain saw. - · Read, understand, and follow the instructions contained in the charger manual.